formularin/cl-timer/README.md

 ## Usage

+# IMPORTANT

+**The way measure holding the spacebar down then releasing it as one keypress requires a specific key-repeat.
+On macos, go to System Preferences -> Keyboard.
+Move the sliders for "Key Repeat" and "Delay Until Repeat" to the side labeled "short" as far as possible.**

 ### Basic Features

 Type the name of the session once prompted to, and type the name of the session.